mastilver/awesome-starter/readme.md

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.

 ### On this list you will find:
-* projects ready for production
+* Projects ready for production
 * Projects with minimal setup
 * Standalone projects (see instead  [awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates))